fosslight/fosslight-guide-en/scanner/3_dependency.md

 }
 ```

 2. Add the below line in build.gradle file in the app(your application name, default : app) directory.
+It must be added to the subline of the plugins block (or apply plugin:'com.android.application') to prevent an error from occurring.
 ```
 apply plugin: 'org.fosslight'
 ```